-The course participation fee is 800 USD.
+The course fee is 800 USD.
+We highly encourage credit card payments.

 You will receive an invoice by email after registration.

 Climate change negotiators from the poorest and most climate vulnerable countries are eligible to apply for a fee-waiver, with thanks to the CDKN Advocacy Fund.
 Those interested should send their letter of application and CV to ccdiplomacy [at] unitar.org